PatWyr/Test/README.md

 `jdbi-orm` is a very simple object-relational mapping library, built around the following ideas:

-* Simplicity is the most valued property; working with plain SQL commands is preferred over having a type-safe query language.
-If you want a type-safe database mapping library, try [JOOQ](https://www.jooq.org/).
+* Simplicity is the most valued property
+* Working with plain SQL commands is preferred over having a type-safe query Java API.
+You need to tweak the performance of your SQLs in your SQL tool, and you can't just paste Java DSL code into your SQL tool and expect it to work.
 * The database is the source of truth.
-JVM objects are nothing more than DTOs, merely capture snapshots of the JDBC `ResultSet` rows.
+JVM objects are nothing more than DTOs, merely capturing temporary snapshots of the JDBC `ResultSet` rows.
 The entities are populated by the means of reflection: for every column in the JDBC `ResultSet` an appropriate setter is invoked, to populate the data.
 * The entities are real POJOs: they do not track modifications, they do not automatically store modified